DEFRA/ai-data-development-standards/docs/languages-frameworks/langchain/langsmith.md

 ```
 4. Run your code as normal, traces will be sent to Langsmith for online inspection.

-Traces are available to view. with each step outlined:
+Traces are available to view with each step outlined:
 ![image](../../images/langsmith.png)